mobidata-bw/postgis-gtfs-importer/README.md

 ### Prerequisites

-You can configure access to the bookkeeping DB using the [standard `$PG…` environment variables](https://www.postgresql.org/docs/16/libpq-envars.html).
+You can configure access to the DB using the [standard `$PG…` environment variables](https://www.postgresql.org/docs/16/libpq-envars.html).

 ```shell
 export PGDATABASE='…'